eccentty/eccentty.github.io/_posts/2021-02-26-more-salary-or-more-time-for-own-work.md

 published: true
 layout: post
 keywords: >-
-  android developer, own work, dilemma, business, decision, crossroad, climbing the salary ladder, more time for yourself, live the life that you want, freedom to do your stuff
+  android developer, own work, dilemma, business, decision, crossroad, climbing the salary ladder, more time for yourself, live the life that you want, freedom to do your stuff, forgotten dreams, bucket list
 categories:
   - EN
   - life